Compulsory education

 Compulsory education refers to a period of education that is required of all people and is imposed by the government.
-This education may take place at a registered school or at other places.
+This education may take place at a registered school or at home or other places.

-Compulsory school attendance or compulsory schooling means that parents are obliged to send their children to a certain school.
+Compulsory school attendance or compulsory schooling means that parents are obliged to send their children to a state-approved school.

-The International Covenant on Economic, Social and Cultural Rights requires, within a reasonable number of years, the principle of compulsory education free of charge for all.
-All countries except Bhutan, Papua New Guinea, Solomon Islands, and Vatican City have compulsory education.
+All countries except Bhutan, Papua New Guinea, Solomon Islands, and Vatican City (which does not have any child citizens or child residents) have compulsory education laws.

 Purpose

-At the start of the 20th century, compulsory education was to master physical skills which are necessary and can be contributed to the nation.
-It also instilled values of ethics and social communications abilities in teenagers, it would allow immigrants to fit in the unacquainted society of a new country.
-Nowadays, compulsory education has been considered as a right of every citizen in many countries.
+At the start of the 20th century, the purpose of compulsory education was to master physical skills which are necessary and can be contributed to the nation.
+It also instilled values of ethics and social communications abilities in teenagers, and it would allow immigrants to fit in the unacquainted society of a new country.

 It is mostly used to advance the education of all citizens, minimize the number of students who stop going to school because of family economic reasons, and balance the education differences between rural and urban areas.

 The overall correlation between the level of access to education in a country and the skills of its student population is weak.
 This disconnect between education access and education quality may be the consequence of weak capacity to implement education policies or lack of information on the part of policymakers on how to promote student learning.
 In other situations, governments might be intentionally motivated to provide education for reasons that have nothing to do with improving the knowledge and skills of citizens.
-On the other hand, in countries with a republican system of government, being educated is necessary and important for every citizen.

 Throughout history, compulsory education laws have typically been the latest form of education intervention enacted by states.
 In general, governments in Europe and Latin America began to intervene in primary education an average of 107 years before democratization as measured by Polity.
 Compulsory education laws, despite being one of the last measures introduced by central governments seeking to regulate primary education, nevertheless were implemented an average of 52 years before democratization as measured by Polity and 36 years before universal male suffrage.

 Historically, there is a trend of mass education being introduced in the aftermath of civil wars.
 According to a 2022 study, nondemocracies frequently introduced mass education to teach obedience and respect for authority.

 History

 Antiquity to medieval times

 Compulsory education was not unheard of in ancient times.
-However instances are generally tied to royal, religious or military organization—substantially different from modern notions of compulsory education.
+However, instances are generally tied to royal, religious or military organizations—substantially different from modern notions of compulsory education.